The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Brand Name: Calcet, Calcitrate with D, Caltrate 600 + D, Calvite P & D, Citracal + D, Citrus Calcium with Vitamin D, Os-Cal Extra D3, Oysco D, Oyster Shell Calcium with Vitamin D, Oyster-D, Posture-D H/P, Risacal-D, UpCal D
+Brand Name: Calcet, Calcitrate with D, Caltrate 600 + D, Calvite P & D, Citracal + D, Os-Cal Extra D3, Oysco D, Oyster Shell Calcium with Vitamin D, Oyster-D, Posture-D H/P, Risacal-D, UpCal D

 Calcium is a mineral that is found naturally in foods.
 Calcium is necessary for many normal functions of your body, especially bone formation and maintenance.

 Vitamin D is important for the absorption of calcium from the stomach and for the functioning of calcium in the body.

 Caltrate 600 + D is used to prevent or to treat a calcium deficiency.

 Caltrate 600 + D may also be used for purposes not listed in this medication guide.

 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have kidney disease, past or present kidney stones, heart disease, circulation problems, a parathyroid disorder, or if you are pregnant or breast-feeding.